 - The 2009 Star Trek had Nero, who lost his family and planet in the old timeline, and is out for revenge in the new/different/whatever one.

 - Star Trek II: The Wrath of Khan: Khan blamed Kirk for the death of his wife while his people were marooned.
 He expressed his bitterness enough to make it an overshadowing motivation.
+Despite his loathing for Kirk and all of Starfleet, he wears a Starfleet badge around his neck - because Marla McGivers was a former Starfleet officer.

 - This is the basis of Kill Bill, demonstrating that women get a shot at nihilistic murderous despair at least once in a while.